 The Oklahoma State Regents for Higher Education have provided links to several websites and hope that they are helpful.
 However, the State Regents cannot accept responsibility for the accuracy or content of external pages or documents or guarantee full access to those pages.
+All external links and PDFs open in a new window.

 American Council on Education (ACE)